Plan II Travel Grant Information

 SENIORS: If you are enrolled in the thesis course, use the Plan II Thesis Grant, even if you are traveling to do research.

 SPECIAL NOTE - RESTRICTED TRAVEL: The University of Texas System requires all travel to countries with U.S. Department of State Travel Warnings to be reviewed and approved by the University's International Oversight Committee (IOC).
 Students wanting to travel to restricted regions category 1-4 must complete a Student Request toTravel to Restricted Regions form.
 We strongly advise students to complete this form during the program application process.
 Waiting to complete the petition process could result in a student not receiving a travel clearance or denial in time for departure.

 Individual students concerned about this new policy should direct questions to their specific study abroad Program Coordinator before contacting the UT International Risk Analyst.

 HOW TO APPLY: Apply using the College of Liberal Arts Online Scholarship Portal.

 - If you have not used the system before, you will have to complete a one-time profile.
 Then you will see a list of scholarships for which you are eligible to apply.

-- Look for the scholarship titled, "Plan II Travel Grant - Spring 2015" This application may be used for either domestic or conference travel or study-abroad.
+- Look for the scholarship titled, "Plan II Travel Grant - Fall 2015" This application may be used for either domestic or conference travel or study-abroad.